-- a) straight-line distance from home to school and then, - b) where distances are equal (within 1/10 metre) we will use an electronic list randomiser.
+- a) straight-line distance from home to school and then, - b) where distances are equal (within a metre) an electronic list randomiser will be used.

-These children are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.
+3 These children are Looked After by or provided with accommodation in the exercise of its functions (see the Children Act 1989 section 22(1)) by a local authority.